 \begin{example} Let $S = \Bun_n$, the moduli stack of rank $n$ vector bundles on smooth projective curve $C$.
 Consider the space $\rM \rightarrow S$, with $R$-points the groupoid of rank $n$ vector bundles $\cF$ on $C$ plus a global section of $\cF$.
 Although the fibers of $\rM \rightarrow S$ are vector spaces, the morphism $\rM \rightarrow S$ is not even flat, since the fibers have different dimensions (even when restricted to connected components of the base).
-This is because $\cF \mapsto H^0(\cF)$ behaves ``discontinuously'', e.g., the dimension of $H^0(\cF)$ varies discontinuously with $\cF$.
+This is because $\cF \mapsto H^0(\cF)$ behaves ``discontinuously'', for example because the dimension of $H^0(\cF)$ varies discontinuously with $\cF$.

 However, the perfect complex $\rR\Gamma(\cF)$ behaves ``continuously'', e.g., the Euler characteristic of $\rR\Gamma(\cF)$ varies continuously with $\cF$.
 This foreshadows the fact that we can assemble $R \Gamma(\cF)$ into a perfect complex on $S$, whose total space $\cM \rightarrow S$ has classical truncation $\rM \rightarrow S$ and whose derived fiber over $\cF$ is the derived scheme $R \Gamma(\cF)$ in the above sense.
 This $\cM$ is a variant of the ``derived Hitchin stacks'' to be discussed in \S \ref{sec: derived moduli} and \S \ref{sec: derived special cycles}. \end{example}